SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Abstract

 \section{Abstract}

 3D Gaussian Splatting has recently gained traction for its efficient training and real-time rendering.
-While the vanilla Gaussian Splatting representation is mainly designed for view synthesis, more recent works investigated how to extend it with scene understanding and language features.
-However, existing methods lack a detailed comprehension of scenes, limiting their ability to segment and interpret complex structures.
-To this end, we introduce SuperGSeg, a novel approach that fosters cohesive, context-aware scene representation by disentangling segmentation and language field distillation.
-SuperGSeg first employs neural Gaussians to learn instance and hierarchical segmentation features from multi-view images with the aid of off-the-shelf 2D masks.
-These features are then leveraged to create a sparse set of what we call Super-Gaussians.
-Super-Gaussians facilitate the distillation of 2D language features into 3D space.
-Through Super-Gaussians, our method enables high-dimensional language feature rendering without extreme increases in GPU memory.
-Extensive experiments demonstrate that SuperGSeg outperforms prior works on both open-vocabulary object localization and semantic segmentation tasks.
-Please visit our \href{https://supergseg.github.io}{project} for more results.
+While its vanilla representation is mainly designed for view synthesis, recent works extended it to scene understanding with language features.
+However, storing additional high-dimensional features per Gaussian for semantic information is memory-intensive, which limits their ability to segment and interpret challenging scenes.
+To this end, we introduce SuperGSeg, a novel approach that fosters cohesive, context-aware hierarchical scene representation by disentangling segmentation and language field distillation.
+SuperGSeg first employs neural 3D Gaussians to learn geometry, instance and hierarchical segmentation features from multi-view images with the aid of off-the-shelf 2D masks.
+These features are then leveraged to create a sparse set of \acrlong{superg}s. \acrlong{superg}s facilitate the lifting and distillation of 2D language features into 3D space.
+They enable hierarchical scene understanding with high-dimensional language feature rendering at moderate GPU memory costs.
+Extensive experiments demonstrate that SuperGSeg achieves remarkable performance on both open-vocabulary object selection and semantic segmentation tasks.
+More results at \url{supergseg.github.io}.